Geovation/geovation.github.io/_posts/2020-07-01-http-headers.md

 #### Configuration

-In order to enable this header, it is as simple as adding the following: ```Strict-Transport-Security: max-age=15768000```
+In order to enable this header, it is as simple as adding the following policy: ```Strict-Transport-Security: max-age=15768000```

 ## Conclusion
 Your security posture is only as strong as the last test or measures implemented.
 The word I often hear is, you highlighted it as good practices therefore It is not important.